Resignation and Termination

 The Human Resources Department does not release information on employees who leave Iona University, except the employee's name, job title, date employed and last day worked.
 No other information is released.

-Employment records are retained for seven years after the employee separates from the College, in keeping with the federal and state law.
-After seven (7) years the College has no obligation to store personnel records.
+Employment records are retained for seven years after the employee separates from the University, in keeping with the federal and state law and our document retention policy.

 Terminal Vacation, Sick and Personal Leave

 When you terminate, all accrued vacation minus used vacation time will be paid in your final paycheck.
 If you have less than three (3) months of service, you have not earned any vacation time and are not eligible for terminal vacation pay.
 The termination date is defined as the last date actually worked and is not extended by vacation time or holiday pay.
 If an employee is involuntarily discharged from his or her position (for example, in instances of gross misconduct, violation of campus policy or unlawful activity), payment of terminal vacation may be denied.

 The University does not pay out accrued but unused sick or personal time.